 The second project had two components (web and database), each running in a different container.

 Each step is distributing more of the processing power.

 We have gone from one project per VPS to a self-contained package installer that runs in isolation to a project that runs different components separately.

-Physical space in data centers and the processing power of hardware is finite, but resources go unused.
+Physical space in data centers and the processing power of the hardware is finite, but resources go unused.
 One way to maximize resources is to virtualize the technology to use the same hardware.
-Instead of running one operating system (OS) per server, each server could run a base operating system with many virtualized OSs, with each virtual OS having n number microservices or larger systems running in their own virtualized OS.
+Instead of running one operating system (OS) per server, each server could run a base operating system with many virtualized OSs, with each virtual OS having n number of microservices or larger systems running in their own virtualized OS.

 docker images to view the size of the images on your VPS.